Life Insurance Lawyer Serving Texas

 You will not be able to add your siblings to the policy after the policyholder’s death, but it’s perfectly legal for you to share the death benefits with them once you’ve received the funds.

-Provided they’re of sound mind, and the change is not coerced, life insurance policyholders may change their beneficiary at any time prior to their death.
+Provided they’re of sound mind, and the change is not coerced, life insurance policyholders may change their beneficiary at any time before their death.

 For divorced or remarried policyholders, confusion may arise over who gets what.
 State law governs these situations, and the process varies from state to state.
 Our TX life insurance lawyers can help you understand what the policyholder’s spouse or former spouse is entitled to.